-Nine organisations are working closely to protect and promote sustainable shooting, biodiversity and the rural community.
+Eight organisations, with GWCT as the scientific advisor, are working closely to protect and promote sustainable shooting, biodiversity and the rural community.
 With just one per cent of the UK population still working on the land, the important contribution game shooting makes needs to be shared more than ever.
 Aim to Sustain plans to help ensure that happens.

 What is its goal?

 Aim to Sustain seeks a game shooting sector which sustains communities and landscapes, addresses environmental challenges, delivers economic and social benefits, holds itself to the highest standards and is understood as a responsible and beneficial guardian of the countryside.

 Will it work on any other issues?